Yukisschu/anhuigui/content/posts/ml/index.md

 +++

 {{< lead >}}
 We are now in a rapidly evolving world filled with thrilling challenges and boundless opportunities.
 Each of us has the potential to be an observer, participant, or even a catalyst in this dynamic process.
-Therefore, I aim to write a summary to distill the machine learning knowledge acquired during my master's studies in Digital Business at the University of Amsterdam.
+Therefore, I am writing this summary to distill the machine learning knowledge acquired during my master's studies.
 The textbook we used is [Data Science for Business What You Need to Know about Data Mining and Data-Analytic Thinking](https://www.google.nl/books/edition/Data_Science_for_Business/EZAtAAAAQBAJ?hl=en&gbpv=0) by [Foster Provost](https://fosterprovost.com/) and [Tom Fawcett](https://www.researchgate.net/profile/Tom-Fawcett).

 With my understanding only touching the surface of the profound and ever-evolving field of machine learning, this summary only provides a concise overview without delving too deeply into the intricacies of algorithms.
-I aspire that through this summary, my grasp of the subject matter will be further solidified.
-It would also be immensely gratifying if the words penned here have the potential to resonate with those who chance upon this page.
+I hope that through this summary, my understandings in this field will be further solidified.
+It would also be greatly gratifying if the words penned here have the potential to resonate with those who chance upon this page.

-If you notice any errors or want to have some further discussions with me, please feel free to drop me a message.
+If you notice any errors or want to have some further discussions with me, please feel free to drop me a message :envelope:.

 Now, let's get started!
 {{< /lead >}}